USDA-ARS-GBRU/itsxpress/README.rst

 Dependencies
 -------------
-The software requires Vsearch, BBtools, Hmmer >= 3.1b and Biopython.
+The software requires Vsearch, Hmmer and Biopython.
 Bioconda takes care of this for you so it is the preferred installation method.